 Not only could the lender call the loan due in any of the above-described situations, a few of the other downsides to reverse mortgages include:

 Because you get money now and don't have to pay it back until much later (theoretically), a reverse mortgage might initially sound very appealing.
-But, because of the drawbacks associated with these loans, it's a good idea to consider other options if you're facing financial difficulties.
+But, because of the drawbacks of these loans, it's a good idea to consider other options if facing financial difficulties.

 You could, for instance: